10 Best Datadog Alternatives to Consider in 2025

 AppDynamics

-AppDynamics is a cloud-based monitoring and analytics platform created by Cisco.
+AppDynamics is a cloud-based monitoring and analytics platform that is now part of the Splunk Observability portfolio following Cisco's acquisition of Splunk.
 It offers real-time data collection and analytics across your entire stack.

 With its full-stack observability offerings, AppDynamics allows you to correlate data across different sources, and identify issues that could potentially impact your business.
 AppDynamics also enables you and your team to prioritize your work based on the business impact.